shy2net/nodejs-angular-starter/README.md

 When building your image for production it should contain the following commands:

-    npm run install:all # Install all required dependencies npm run build # Call the build.sh script to start the build
+    npm run build # Call the build.sh script to start the build (it also installs the deps required if they do not exist)

 And to run this code simple: